-PSU or Power Supply Unit is one of the most important components of a PC because it the only component that provides power to all your internal computer components that includes processor, motherboard, hard drive, SSD, graphics card, case fans etc. It can get hot during load and for this it comes equipped with a fan for cooling.
-Yes, there are some fanless PSUs available too but they are quite expensive and are also not that much popular.
-Almost all the modern day standard ATX power supplies come with a 120mm fan that is mounted on the top / bottom side.
+PSU or Power Supply Unit is one of the most important components of a PC because it is the only component that provides power to all your internal computer components including a processor, motherboard, hard drive, SSD, graphics card, case fans, etc. It can get hot during load and for this, it comes equipped with a fan for cooling.
+Yes, there are some fanless PSUs available too but they are quite expensive and are also not that popular.
+Almost all the modern-day standard ATX power supplies come with a 120mm fan that is mounted on the top/bottom side.
 This fan works as an intake fan for the PSU that sucks in air and blows it on the components inside the PSU, where then it exits from the rear vents of the power supply.
 You can see the PSU airflow in the diagram given below.

-Note: Some older and cheaper Power Supplies come with 80mm fan at the rear.
-Here the rear 80mm fan works as exhaust fan for the PSU.
+Note: Some older and cheaper Power Supplies come with an 80mm fan at the rear.
+Here the rear 80mm fan works as an exhaust fan for the PSU.

-It is very important to mount the PSU in a correct manner or orientation because if you do it wrongly then you can restrict the PSU airflow, and it can result in damage to power supply, and may be some other components.
-So, here I am going to tell you on how to properly mount your power supply, and whether the fan side should remain up or down, depending on different conditions and types of PC cases.
+It is very important to mount the PSU in a correct manner or orientation because if you do it wrong then you can restrict the PSU airflow, and it can result in damage to the power supply and maybe some other components.
+So, here I am going to tell you how to properly mount your power supply, and whether the fan side should remain up or down, depending on different conditions and types of PC cases.

 PC Case Types for PSU